 The Santharian Dream (November 1998)

-November 1998 I started my little personal fantasy website completely in
+November 1998 I started my little personal fantasy website in my

-but won't make me happy for the rest of my life.
+but won't make me happy for the rest of my life the way it is now.
 So to gain more attention

 I converted the main pages into English and expanded the concept of